beautiful-taxonomy-filters/beautiful-taxonomy-filters/README.txt

 = Features =
 * Activate filtering on any registered public custom post type.
 * Exclude taxonomies you just don’t want the visitors to filter on.
 * Beautifies the resulting URLs.
 You won’t see any /posttype/?taxonomy1=term.
-Instead you’ll see /posttype/taxonomy/term
+Instead you’ll see /posttype/taxonomy/term.
+* Polylang compatible (beta).
+* Multisite compatible.
+No network settings at the moment.
 * Comes with a complete functional filter module for you to put in your theme.
 * Three alternatives for putting the filter modules in your theme:
   * Widgets (Also lets you "hard set" a post type for use anywhere)